-The Lenovo G34W-10 is an excellent budget ultrawide gaming monitor.
+The Lenovo G34W-10 is a decent budget ultrawide gaming monitor.
 Its 34″ 3440×1440 curved VA panel with high contrast ratio ensures a cinematic viewing experience, and while there’s some smearing in fast-paced games, it’s mostly visible in darker scenes and doesn’t take away from the overall gaming enjoyment.

-The Lenovo G34W-10 is the most affordable 34″ 3440×1440 ultrawide curved gaming monitor.
+The Lenovo G34W-10 is one of the most affordable 34″ 3440×1440 ultrawide curved gaming monitors.
 Let’s see where Lenovo had to cut corners to achieve this price, and if it’s the right monitor for you!

 To start with, the monitor features the UWQHD resolution with 3440×1440 pixels; When displayed on its 34″ viewable screen, it results in a pixel density of roughly 110 PPI (pixels per inch).